 Absences and Tardiness

-Students absent for all or part of a school day, except for medical or other excused appointments, may not participate in any extracurricular activities on the day of the absence, including sports games/practices or arts performances/rehearsals.
+Students absent for all or part of a school day, with the exception of medical or other excused appointments, may not participate in any extracurricular activities on the day of the absence, including sports games or arts performances.
 To participate in after-school activities, a student must be on campus by 9:30 am.
-Exceptions to this policy must be approved by the Middle School (MS) Head.
+Exceptions to this policy must be approved by the Upper School Head.

 After-School Pick Up